CanKattw/yo-typo3-gulp/README.md

 and restart gulp.

 ## Problems
-changes arent displayed on the site?
-Check if Typo3 is Caching anything and disabled it. if the problem persists create an ticket please, this project is at its verry beginning. no changes ? make sure you are logged in to avoid caching of typoscript and html files
+no changes ? make sure you are logged in to avoid caching of typoscript and html files

-You cant login in through browsersync proxy? just dont. use localhost url for frontend only.
-You dont want pagereload in your backend.
+You cant login into Typo3 Backend through localhost:3000? just don't.
+Use the localhost url for frontend only.
+You don't want page-reload affect your backend.

-## Features that will follow:
-criticalCSS, jslint, and many more!